denpeshkov/cs-notes/Go Interfaces Internals.md

 - `_type` describes the [type information](Go%20Type%20Internals.md) of the value an interface contains
 - `fun` is a variable-sized array of function pointers - the dispatch table of the interface

-[Type information](app://obsidian.md/Go%20Type%20Internals.md) about the interface data type is represented by an `runtime.interfacetype` which is an alias for `abi.InterfaceType` struct:
+[Type information](app://obsidian.md/Go%20Type%20Internals.md) about the interface data type is represented by `runtime.interfacetype` which is an alias for `abi.InterfaceType` struct:

 ```go
 type InterfaceType struct {